gvgtw/tcmg412-project2/liliana.md

 I was born and raised in Houston, Texas.

 ### Hobbies
 I like to be crafty and work with my hands.
-I received my cosmeotlogy license in high school and really enjoy cutting hair.
+I received my cosmetology license in high school and really enjoy cutting hair.
 During my free time, I like to paint on small canvases and make earrings out of resin.